When starting a business, you’ve many decisions; one is choosing a structure.

 Let’s find out so you can choose the best structure for your business.

 An S corporation is a tax classification, not one of the many available business entities.
-And before you can become an S corp, you must first form an LLC or C corporation.
+And before you can become an S corp, you must first create an LLC or C corporation.

 S corporations (and LLCs) are “pass-through entities,” and all profits pass through to the shareholder’s/owner`s tax return, avoiding corporation tax and double taxation.